Slamy/Wiki_MiSTer/Using-MiSTer.md

 ## Configure Inputs

 If you are using a usb gamepad or something similar, you will need to configure your input mapping.
 Press F12 once or twice until you see an option to `Define joystick buttons`, and select that option.
 Follow the on-screen prompts, skip anything that isn't relevant to your particular controller with the spacebar or the addon board's user button.
 If you make a mistake, don't worry, you can start over from the beginning.

+For more details on how to configure your joysticks: https://github.com/MiSTer-devel/Main_MiSTer/wiki/Main-Joystick-Mapping

 ## Play The Game!